spotlightpa/poor-richard/content/news/2022-05-18-SPLRESULTS.md

 He has been <a href="https://www.penncapital-star.com/blog/u-s-house-committee-subpoenas-sen-doug-mastriano-as-part-of-jan-6-investigation/">subpoenaed</a> by the congressional committee investigating Jan.
 6, which said in February that Mastriano “was <a href="https://january6th.house.gov/news/press-releases/select-committee-demands-information-efforts-send-false-alternate-electors">part of a plan to arrange for an ‘alternate’ slate of electors</a> from Pennsylvania for former President Trump and reportedly spoke with President Trump about post-election activities.”

+Trump endorsed Mastriano a few days before the primary, saying in a statement, “There is no one in Pennsylvania who has done more, or fought harder, for Election Integrity than State Senator Doug Mastriano.”

 Overall, Mastriano has pushed back on any questions about his past actions or who he associates with, part of his broader antipathy to the mainstream press.

 “I resent the fact that you want to castigate anyone who went down to Washington, D.C. on Jan.
 6 as some kind of enemy of the public,” Mastriano said in an <a href="https://delawarevalleyjournal.com/mastriano-meltdown-gop-gov-candidate-abruptly-ends-podcast-interview-over-questions-about-qanon-linked-rally/">interview</a> with the conservative-leaning Delaware Valley Journal this month.
 “That is dangerous.
 You’re talking like an East German there.”